paulrmoore/2D_Game_Project/Invincible_Man/README.md

 # Invincible Man

 Invincible Man is an 8-bit game designed similarly to the old 2D Mario games.

+#Overview

-The game features a main character named the Dan the Cave Man who must traverse the map and not be killed by his enemies.
+The game features a main character named the Dan the Cave Man who must traverse to the end of the map and not be killed by his enemies.
+Ideally, the player must kill all enemies before he or she can complete the level.
+That functionality has yet to be programmed.
+Once the player either dies or completes the level, he or she is alerted with a game over in the browser.
+Under the hood, the program uses HTML, css, and javascript.

 ## Technologies Used